Madame de Maintenon’s apartment

 Even more secret than the Silver boudoir on the first floor, Marie Antoinette’s Turkish boudoir was a gift from Louis XVI to his wife.
 Situated above the ceremonial bedchamber, it is an elegant place where the queen could withdraw and “bouder” or sulk about oppressive court life.
 Its décor is inspired by a taste for exoticism and a fascination with the East.
 It features “Turkish” ornamentation such as turbans, cassolettes, incense burners, strings of pearls, crescent moons and ears of corn.
 Its 18th century furniture vanished during the Revolution.
 Redesigned by Empress Josephine in the early 19th century, it was refurbished as a small bedroom in an extension of the oriental themed imaginary on the walls.

-Empress Eugenie’s Chinese drawing room
+Empress Eugenie’s museum

 Napoleon III’s theatre